aahamlin/aahamlin.github.io/index.md

 Before making process changes sprint velocity was erratic, measuring the difference between our time estimates and actuals using mean absolute percentage error (MAPE), our sprint planning effectiveness yielded a **70% MAPE**.
 ![Velocity before changes](/files/velocity-v1200.png)

-After the cycletime analysis and addressing specific bottlenecks, our ability to plan a sprint increased dramatically and yielded **29% MAPE**.
+After the cycletime analysis and addressing specific bottlenecks, our ability to plan a sprint increased dramatically and yielded a **29% MAPE**.
 ![Velocity after changes](/files/velocity-v1210.png)

 ### Feedback